odm275/Random-Quote-App/README.md

 -Quotes: The quotes are attained from an on line database through a standard Ajax call.

--Twitter Button: Enables the quote to be shared on twitter.Check (https://www.google.com/search?client=ubuntu&channel=fs&q=twitter+button&ie=utf-8&oe=utf-8) for further information.
+-Twitter Button: Enables the quote to be shared on twitter.
+Check (https://www.google.com/search?client=ubuntu&channel=fs&q=twitter+button&ie=utf-8&oe=utf-8) for further information.

 **Style:**